 William Sellay is a member of the Business Transactions Group and past chair of the firm's International Practice Group.
 He brings to business clients substantial experience counseling companies on structuring and negotiating cross-border and domestic acquisitions, joint ventures, and licensing agreements; on corporate governance matters; and on U.S. regulation of trade and business practices.
 A significant part of his practice centers on the special legal problems associated with production, marketing, and distribution of products and services, including the selection and termination of distribution channels, pricing, advertising and promotional programs, competition law compliance, intellectual property protection, and products liability prevention.

-Mr. Sellay is past chair of the Intellectual Property Committee of the American Bar Association's Business Law Section.
+Bill is past chair of the Intellectual Property Committee of the American Bar Association's Business Law Section.
 He is a member of the International Bar Association and the Licensing Executives Society.
 He is also past chair of the Antitrust and Trade Regulation Section of the Connecticut Bar Association.
-He is listed in The Best Lawyers in America© in the areas of Corporate Law, Mergers and Acquisitions Law, and Antitrust Law and was named by Best Lawyers® as Hartford Lawyer of the Year in the areas of Corporate Law for 2014-2015 and Mergers and Acquisitions Law in 2016 and 2018.
+Bill is listed in The Best Lawyers in America© in the areas of Corporate Law, Mergers and Acquisitions Law, and Antitrust Law and was named by Best Lawyers® as Hartford Lawyer of the Year in the areas of Corporate Law for 2014-2015 and Mergers and Acquisitions Law in 2016 and 2018.
 He is AV® Preeminent™ Peer Review Rated, the highest level of professional excellence in Martindale Hubbell™ in the areas of Business Law, Intellectual Property, and International Law.